rosshadden/sublime-xpath/README.md

 Potential improvements:
 - optionally show attributes in the path, allow user preference to specify which attributes (i.e. id)
-- efficiency improvements for multiple selections
+- efficiency improvements for multiple selections when copying xpaths to clipboard
 - efficiency improvements for small cursor movements (i.e. within same element)
 - efficiency improvements for repeated duplicate cursor relocation (i.e. optimise for reads by caching document structure)